keginzburg/sol/README.md

 * ~~Add 1G gravity lander for reference in gravity simulation.~~
 * ~~Add retro computer monitor background around main content.~~
 * ~~Add ability to pause and resume simulations.~~
+* ~~Add improved data identifiers for planets and respective bodies.~~
 * Add more detail to lunar lander in gravity simulation.
 * Add dynamic backgrounds for canvas.
-* Add improved data identifiers for planets and respective bodies.
 * Add interactive spaceship avatar that can "fly" through orbit simulation.
 * Add solar system modal.
+* Add "Houston, we have a problem!" error message.

 ## CC Licensing: